-Ex Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen of proposals that demonstrate cost pressures (growth) and savings opportunities with narrative and comparators on budget and outcomes delivered to describe the impact of the decisions that are required to be taken The MTFS update report to the Cabinet meeting on 12 July 2021 detailed that, ' Further detailed work around Budget Development is ongoing within the Council and it is too early at this stage to reflect any specific details as such plans have not been fully validated.
-It was also confirmed that a 'Budget Development Group' had been set up, with updates on the work of the Group being provided to the ELT meetings held on 4 and 10 August 2021.
+Е Summary of Internal Audit work - Evidence Ref Recommendation Action Progress made to date Updated Deadline obtained and seen describe the impact of the decisions that are required to be taken It was also confirmed that a 'Budget Development Group' had been set up, with updates on the work of the Group being provided to the ELT meetings held on 4 and 10 August 2021.
 9(ii) The Council (including Cabinet and Scrutiny and Overview Committee) need to show greater rigor in challenging underlying assumptions before approving the budget including understanding the track record of savings delivery. ii) To support the budget exercise the Council will seek external support to test the draft budget proposals, seek ideas and good practice and will take the same approach by seeking support for the scrutiny process.
 Various support from external sources has been utilised to date to offer capacity and advice.
 This includes the LGA, Council peers and CIPFA.
 The Council will continue to use such opportunities moving forward.
 COMPLETE It is evident that the Council has received support and advice from a variety of external sources, including the LGA, the MCHLG and CIPFA, leading up to and subsequent to the S114 notice being issued in 2020.
 This has also included temporary appointment of experts, such as Financial Consultants, the Governance Improvement Adviser and the Improvement Plan Support Officer, each of whom also have networks to draw from.
 An example would be, as detailed in 1A(iv) above, the appointment of a DfE advisor, who commenced their 'role on 22 February 2021 on a 9 month contract month contract to look at improvements and transformation within Croydon's Children's Services Finance'.
 Another example would be that each of the ELT Away Day Cost Comparison exercises in January 2021 clearly drew on MCHLG data to help benchmark costs.
-9(iii) The Council (including Cabinet and Scrutiny and Overview Committee) need to show iii) Develop a budget savings tracker that profiles savings by month to enable An in year savings tracker has been developed to monitor identified savings COMPLETE It was confirmed that a 'LBC Delivery Tracker' Power BI tool has been internally developed by the Council to monitor each of the agreed
+9(iii) The Council (including Cabinet and Scrutiny and Overview Committee) need to show greater rigor in challenging underlying assumptions before approving the budget including understanding the track record of savings delivery. iii) Develop a budget savings tracker that profiles savings by month to enable Members to track that savings are on target.
+This will need to correlate with the finance, performance and risk reporting that Council will introduce.
+An in year savings tracker has been developed to monitor identified savings and escalate any delivery challenges.
+In year savings are rag rated based on confidence in delivery.
+COMPLETE It was confirmed that a 'LBC Delivery Tracker' Power BI tool has been internally developed by the Council to monitor each of the agreed savings.
+Screen prints from the tool demonstrate that monthly progress is detailed for each saving, along with a RAG rating on progress and likelihood of achievement.
+It was also confirmed that 'Financial Monitoring' reports were provided to Cabinet for months 1 and 2 of 2021/22, which provided a summary of